zukunft/zukunft.com/docs/llm/pending_prio_2.md

 meant to share a row; ref_del instead wants the two column layout, so the fix is to let a show component wrap its own style div like a form field does, which changes every page that gives a show component a style and needs its own change

+### view change workflow

+The write snapshot shows the round-1 confirm preview and the round-1 write disagreeing:

+- preview: View style | not set | 2/3 width
+- change log: changed view style to "2/3 width" from "1/3 width" and deleted description "System Test View Description"

+The _url.txt fixture confirms the cause: the round-1 save url is …&cs=2&8k=…&8id=994 — it carries 8k/8id but no 8cs (opening style) and no o (description) at all.
+So the preview diffs against an empty baseline, and the save treats the absent description as "set to null" —
+which contradicts the rule that a save writes only fields differing from the '8' baseline.
+Round 2 carries 8cs=2 and behaves correctly.

+This is not introduced here: the committed change_source_wf20 write baseline shows the identical pattern (it deletes both the description and the doi on the url-only change).
+The new test faithfully mirrors the reference, so it is a second witness rather than a regression — but it is the kind of thing the reference workflow was presumably meant to surface.

+Two smaller consistency notes, both matching the change_source sibling so I would not change them: change_view_workflow runs ~90 lines (over the ~50-line guideline, as change_source_workflow does), and the file header still says "each step of the add_view workflow" now that there are two.